1994 Malaysian football scandal

 In 1994, football in Malaysia was rocked by a bribery and corruption scandal.
-At that time, more than 100 players and coaches suspected of fixing the results of Malaysia Cup and Premier League matches were detained by the authorities for interrogation.
-As a result, 58 of them were banned for one to four years by the Football Association of Malaysia (FAM).
-A total of 21 players and coaches were fired while several players were banned for life and not allowed to participate in FAM-organised competitions.
+At the time, more than 100 players and coaches suspected of fixing the Malaysia Cup and the Premier League were detained.
+58 were banned for one to four years by the Football Association of Malaysia (FAM).
+A total of 21 players and coaches were fired, while several players were banned for life.

-Rahim Abdullah, who took over the squad for the 1991 SEA Games, has said that he had suspected some players of match-fixing since the Malaysian defeat in that event.
-Many Malaysian fans blamed the scandal in 1994 as a catalyst for the downfall of Malaysian football.

-In 2016, 22 years after the scandal, a ban on 84 players was lifted by the FAM.
+Rahim Abdullah, who took over the squad for the 1991 SEA Games, had suspected match-fixing since the Malaysian defeat.
+Fans blamed the scandal as a catalyst for the downfall of Malaysian football.
+In 2016, the ban on 84 players was lifted by the FAM.